lyonva/ClassMateBot/README.md

 This command adds each member in a group to their separate group text channel.
 This will help the students to coordinate with other members of their group for working on their assignments and project.

 ![image](/data/media/autojoin.png)

+### Testing in Project 3

+New test cases were written to cover the new functionality added and/or changed in Project 3.
+Not all functionality was able to be tested.
+Testing commands done through DMs was not possible, so we were limited in scope of what we could test.
+Wherever possible, new test cases were written.

 ---